 Eligible next of kin are entitled to a $100,000 death gratuity upon the death of a service member in active duty or within 120 days of separation due to a service-related injury or illness.
 Survivors may also be eligible for Dependency and Indemnity Compensation (DIC) for veterans whose service-connected conditions contributed to their death.

-The military automatically enrolls service members in the Servicemembers' Group Life Insurance (SGLI) program at the maximum amount of $400,000.
-If the service member dies on active duty or of a service-related disability, eligible survivors can claim this benefit.
-The service member has the option to decline or reduce this coverage.
-Service members who separate from the military may have the option to convert SGLI to a commercial policy within 120 days, apply for a two-year disability extension, or convert to Veterans' Group Life Insurance (VGLI) within one year and 120 days after discharge.
-To learn more about life insurance policies available for military service members and their families, check out our guide.
-In most cases, expect to receive SGLI funds 4-6 weeks after the claims office receives all the required documentation.
+Service members who separate from the military may have the option to convert SGLI to a commercial policy within 120 days, apply for a two-year disability extension or convert to Veterans' Group Life Insurance (VGLI) within one year and 120 days after discharge.
+In most cases, expect to receive SGLI funds four to six weeks after the claims office receives all the required documentation.
 The policyholder designates whether funds are paid as a lump sum or in 36 equal monthly payments.

 Coping with Loss